cartertemm/AI-content-describer/readme.md

 * Describe any image that has been copied to the clipboard, be it a picture from an email or a path in windows explorer
 * Indicate whether the user's face is positioned at the center of the frame using computer vision algorithms (does not require paid API access)
 * Free to use by default, optionally add your own API key for more models
-* Supports multiple providers (OpenAI's GPT4, Google's Gemini, Mistral's Pixtral Large, Anthropic's Claude 3, Ollama, and llama.cpp)
+* Supports multiple providers (OpenAI's GPT, Google's Gemini, Mistral's Pixtral Large, Anthropic's Claude 3, XAI's Grok, Ollama, and llama.cpp)
 * Supports a wide variety of formats including PNG (.png), JPEG (.jpeg and .jpg), WEBP (.webp), and non-animated GIF (.gif)
 * Optionally caches responses to preserve API quota
 * For advanced use, customize the prompt and token count to tailor information to your needs